huawei-noah/streamDM/website/docs/Programming.md

 ## Task Building Blocks

-A `Task` is a sequential algorithm which is tasked to connecting to `StreamingContext` and process sequential operations using as building blocks classes derived from the following base classes:
+A `Task` is a sequential algorithm which is tasked with connecting to a `StreamingContext` and with processing sequential operations.
+This is performed by using some building blocks, which are generally classes derived from the following base classes:

 __Base Class__ | __Purpose__
 --- | ---